 However, it is still best to keep your orchids out of your pets’ reach.
 Your pets might accidentally knock over your plant, break the orchid stems or leaves, or eat parts of the orchid.

 Orchids have tough leaves and roots.
-While the majority of orchids are not poisonous, your cats and dogs could still choke on the orchid parts.
+While the majority of orchids are not poisonous to dogs or cats, they could still choke on the orchid parts.

 However, there are exceptions.